hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_up_sawtooth_poet-sim.rst

 Setting Up a Sawtooth Network
 *****************************

-In this section, you will configure a Sawtooth node (or nodes) with either Sawtooth PBFT consensus or PoET simulator consensus:
+In this section, you will configure a network of Sawtooth nodes with either Sawtooth PBFT consensus or PoET simulator consensus.

-* :term:`Sawtooth PBFT consensus <PBFT>` provides Byzantine fault tolerance for a network with restricted membership.
+* :term:`Sawtooth PBFT consensus <PBFT consensus>` provides Byzantine fault tolerance for a network with restricted membership.
 PBFT requires at least four nodes.

-* :term:`PoET simulator consensus <PoET>` is designed for a system without a Trusted Execution Environment (TEE).
+* :term:`PoET simulator consensus <PoET consensus>` is designed for a system without a Trusted Execution Environment (TEE).
 Sawtooth PoET requires a minimum of three nodes, but works best with at least four or five nodes.

 .. note::